Orthoptics Department

 The orthoptist can:

-- help with rehabiliation of some eye conditions.
+- help with rehabilitation of some eye conditions

 Orthoptists work with eye doctors to aid in the diagnosis and management of eye diseases and visual problems.